Paxxs/Cluttered-bucket/README.md

     1. Actions
         1. Open each file in `.github\workflows` and change `youremail@email.com` with your email
         1. Visit <https://github.com/Ash258/Scoop-GithubActions> for more information
 1. 🎉🎉 Everything set.
-High Quality bucket is ready for new users 🎉🎉
+High quality and automated bucket is ready for new users 🎉🎉